 This book doesn’t make an appearance in the Plot post because it came out after I wrote that.
 But it’s probably better this way, because I would have quoted it A LOT.
 There’s very little fluff.
 It’s all practical, how-to goodness.

 D’Costa starts you out by showing you how to turn your inspiration into a one-line synopsis.
-Then she shows you how to derive your First Plot Point/Break Into Act 2 from the one-liner.
-From there, she walks you through the Inciting Incident, the Midpoint, the Break into Act 3 (or the Trough of Hell, as she calls it), and the Climax and Resolution.
+From there she shows you how to derive your First Plot Point/Break Into Act 2 from the one-liner, and then she helps you define the Inciting Incident, the Midpoint, the Break into Act 3 (or the Trough of Hell, as she calls it), and the Climax and Resolution.
 Add in four prescribed walks around the block, and suddenly you have an outline.
 Seriously.
 Her process is FAST.
 So if outlining takes you longer than you’d like it to, this book is for you.

 It’s great on its own, but it’s even better if you supplement it with the books in D’Costa’s Story Structure Essentials series, which dive deeper into each of the major plot points, plus her book on stakes (plus the rest of the Iterative Outlining series, if you want to spot and resolve macro problems in the outline, before you start writing):